 The Starlight Drive-In opened in 1949.
 Seven years later, the owners added a second movie screen and changed the name of it to the Starlight Twin.
 The Starlight remained that way for nearly 30 years, until 1983 when they added four additional screens, giving the theater six different screens.
 In 1998, the North 85 Twin drive-in theater closed and the Starlight became Atlanta’s only drive-in theater.

 These days, movie buffs can catch a wide variety of films.
-Current offerings include everything from “Snakes on a Plane” to “The Equalizer 2″ to a nostalgic double feature, which the company offers every night, which currently includes “The Goonies” and “Gremlins.”
+Current offerings include everything from “Sing 2” to “Spider-Man.”
+Many nights, movie fans can catch nostalgic offerings, movies like “The Goonies” and “Gremlins.”

 Tickets cost $10 for adults and $1 for kids ages 5 to 9.
 Visitors can bring their own food or buy it from the concession stand.
 Guests can bring lawn chairs and those driving a truck can park backwards and enjoy the movie under the stars from the bed of their pickup truck.